-- Helping you smile replacing an unsightly tooth
+- Helping you smile by replacing an unsightly tooth

 It takes two visits to place a crown.
 The dentist uses local anesthesia to numb the area, and some enamel is removed to make space for the crown.
-The impression of your teeth would be taken by using a dental putty.
+The impression of your teeth would be taken.
 The impression is sent to a dental lab to create a customized dental crown.
-Until the customized crown is prepared, a temporary crown would be used in its place.
+Until the customized crown is prepared, a temporary crown will be used in its place.
 It will keep the prepared tooth safe until the final restoration is ready.

-During the next visit, the dentist removes your temporary crown, cleaning your mouth, and prepared tooth.
+During the next visit, the dentist removes your temporary crown, cleans your mouth, and prepares the tooth.
 The dentist then fits the permanent crown and checks if it is comfortable and up to your standards.
 Later, the permanent crown would be sealed in place using dental adhesives.

 Dental bridges have many benefits, such as: